Terriao/OpenDPC/README.md

 Unity gave us a working cross-platform shader pipeline on day one, an interaction layer (drag, zoom, UI panels) that did not need to be hand-rolled, and a build system that targets Windows, macOS, and Linux from the same source tree.
 The cost is a heavier runtime; the saving is months of engineering.
 For a research-grade tool, the trade lands in Unity's favour.

 **How long does one JND annotation session take per subject?**
-About 12–15 minutes for the nine sequences in one group (J subjects ran group 1, K subjects ran group 2).
-Each sequence converges in 4–5 paired comparisons under the ternary search, plus the mandatory 6 s dwell time per comparison.
+About 12–15 minutes for the nine sequences in one group, under the default Dichotomizing search mode.
+Each sequence converges in 4–5 paired comparisons, plus the mandatory 6 s dwell time per comparison.
+Linear mode roughly quadruples the duration.

 **Can I plug in my own distortion ladder?**
 Yes.
 The JND harness only needs an ordered set of subfolders, one per rate point, with the same frame count and indexing as the reference.
 Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the harness.

 **What's the data licence on the 18 sequences?**
 The source `.glb` models are individually licensed via Sketchfab and are not redistributed in this repo.
 The conversion scripts and the encoded V-PCC ladders are released under the same MIT licence as the codebase; consult the individual model licences before redistributing the raw asset.

+**Why is the executable named `JNDModelStreamViewer.exe` instead of `OpenDPC.exe`?**
+Historical — the JND sub-platform was the first component built, and the executable name has stuck across releases.
+The two names refer to the same application; alignment is on the to-do list for the next public build.

+**Where are the session logs written?**
+Under `<install>/Logs/`, one file per session, rolled at a fixed file-count cap.
+The log records the full ternary-search path (or the linear-scan path) and any UI / asset-loading exceptions raised during the session.

 ---